-Previously, he has been a political reporter, the communications director for a politician, and a commissioner for the city of New York.
+Rob is the former publisher for MysteriousPress.com and the current class director at LitReactor.
+He has also worked as a political reporter and the communications director for a politician, and was a commissioner for the city of New York.

-Non-fiction articles have been featured at sites like LitReactor, Salon, The Daily Beast, Mulholland Books, Criminal Element, The Literary Hub, Birth.Movies.Death, and Electric Literature.
+Non-fiction articles have been featured at sites like LitReactor, Salon, The Daily Beast, Criminal Element, The Literary Hub, Birth.Movies.Death, and Electric Literature.